josekun13/Becker-test-version/README.md

 gyroscope and use a complementary filter to calculate the angle.

 ### Controlnode
-The contolnode is the main node of Becker, it read the messages of the encodernode and imunode asynchronously, calculate the derivative and integrative values and generate the control signal for each wheel.
+The controlnode is the main node of Becker, it read the messages of the encodernode and imunode asynchronously, calculate the derivative and integrative values and generate the control signal for each wheel.